List of humorous units of measurement: New York second

 The New York second ("the shortest unit of time in the multiverse") is defined in Terry Pratchett's novel Lords and Ladies as the period of time between the traffic lights turning green and the cab behind one honking.
 The idiomatic expression "in a New York minute", used in various contexts to mean an instant or a very short time, is of similar origin, referring to the busyness of New York and impatience of its residents.

 Ohnosecond

 An "ohnosecond" is the second after one makes a terrible mistake, such as deleting the wrong file or sending a text message to the wrong person, where the person in question can do nothing but say "oh no".
 The term is believed to originate from Elizabeth Powell Crowe's 1993 novel, The Electronic Traveler.

 Scaramucci

-A Scaramucci (or Mooch) is 11 (sometimes 10) days and is named after the length of White House Communications Director Anthony Scaramucci's tenure under President Trump.
+A Scaramucci (or Mooch) is 11 (sometimes 10) days and is named after the length of Anthony Scaramucci's tenure as White House Communications Director during the first presidency of Donald Trump.

 Shake

 In nuclear physics, a shake is 10 nanoseconds, the approximate time for a generation within a nuclear chain reaction.
-The term comes from the expression "two shakes of a lamb's tail", meaning quickly.
+The term comes from the idiom "two shakes of a lamb's tail", meaning quickly.